matrix-org/matrix-spec-proposals/proposals/3963-oblivious-matrix-over-https.md

 ## Deanonymization Threat Modelling

-Some aspects of the security of the Matrix protocol is built upon the assumption that a user reasonably trusts the homeserver which they choose to use.
+Some aspects of the security of the Matrix protocol are built upon the assumption that a user reasonably trusts the homeserver which they choose to use.
 Although the existing scheme of peer-to-peer encrypted rooms via Megolm is sufficient for ensuring the confidentiality and integrity of messages when a homeserver which